trumhemcut/devops/README.md

 # DevOps for outsourcing companies
 You're an outsourcing company and you want to use open source software to save cost.
 Such as, Gitlab & Slack for colloboration tool & source control, Jenkins for build & deployment tool, Docker as environment provisioning tool...

-I've tried to setup everything up by using Docker in a single machine.
-But you can scale out to a Docker Swarm cluster as well (I haven't tried it yet).
+I've tried to set everything up by using Docker in a single machine.
+But hopefully you can scale out to a Docker Swarm cluster for production use as well (I haven't tried it yet).

 This repo is folked from https://github.com/marcelbirkner/docker-ci-tool-stack